ecosia/ecosia-privacy-policy/en.md

 In relation to the General Data Protection Regulation (GDPR), the organisation responsible is:

-Ecosia GmbH,
+Ecosia GmbH, Gerichtstraße 23, 13347 Berlin, Germany
-Gerichtstraße 23
-13347 Berlin
-Germany

 Our Data Protection Officer can be contacted at privacy@ecosia.org or our postal address with the addition of "data protection".

-_Data protection declaration version date: 08/11/2021_
+Last modified: August 1st, 2022